concourse/concourse/release-notes/latest.md

 * Add experimental support for exposing traces to [Jaeger] or [Stackdriver].

-With this feature enaled (via `--tracing-(jaeger|stackdriver)-*` variables in `concourse web`), the `web` node starts recording traces that represent the various steps that a build goes through, sending them to the configured trace collector. #4607
+With this feature enabled (via `--tracing-(jaeger|stackdriver)-*` variables in `concourse web`), the `web` node starts recording traces that represent the various steps that a build goes through, sending them to the configured trace collector. #4607

-As ths feature is being built using [OpenTelemetry], expect to have support for other systems soon.
+As this feature is being built using [OpenTelemetry], expect to have support for other systems soon.

 [OpenTelemetry]: https://opentelemetry.io/